mkpatel-247/21-Days-Javascript-Challenge/README.md

 ## About Me

-Share a little bit about yourself and why you're taking this challenge.
+I'm an engaged learner and I wanted to enhance my Javascript understanding and wanted to improve.
+So for that reason, I took this challenge so that I can measure my progress and improvement.

 ## Contact

-If you have any questions or suggestions, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to contact me at [LinkedIn](https://in.linkedin.com/in/meet-patel247).

 Happy coding! 🎉